schultzcole/FVTT-Tracker-Health-Indicator/README.md

-# FVTT Module Template Repo
+# FVTT Tracker Health Indicator

-A template repository for easy creation of new modules.
+Displays a health indicator for each combatant in the combat tracker.

 ## License